 - 3. The following are examples of services that are not eligible for reimbursement as telehealth services: - Non-direct patient services (e.g., coordination of care rendered before or after patient interaction). - Services rendered by text-only telephone communication, facsimile, email, mobile applications and/or any other non-secure electronic communication.
 Please Note: Synchronous text communication may be acceptable for patients with disabilities. - In many cases, telehealth is not separately billable during the same episode of care that an in-person service is provided. - Triage to assess the appropriate place of service and/or appropriate provider type. - Any services that are not eligible for separate reimbursement when rendered to the patient in-person.
 Examples include routine medication refills, routine follow up calls solely for the delivery of test results, or incidental to a recent patient encounter. - Patient communications incidental to E&M, counseling or medical services covered by the member's policy. - Presentation/origination site facility fee. - Services/codes that are not specifically listed in this section. - 4.
 CPT documentation requirements state that the extent of any E&M services provided over the telehealth technology includes problem-focused history and straightforward medical decision-making, as defined by the current version of the CPT manual. - 5.
-The telehealth encounter must be fully documented (including all supporting diagnosis codes) in the patient's medical record, just as if the patient were seen in person. - For new patients, the provider must establish a medical history. - For existing patients, the provider must maintain and update the member's medical history. - If the attending provider is not the patient's primary care provider (PCP), the patient's medical records should be made available to the patient's PCP. - The encounter satisfies the elements of the patient-provider relationship, as determined by the relevant health care regulatory board of the state where the patient is physically located. - The provider must document any deviation from standard of care delivered in an in-person encounter along with actions taken to fulfill gaps resulting from virtual delivery.
+The telehealth encounter must be fully documented (including all supporting diagnosis codes) in the patient's medical record, just as if the patient were seen in person. - For new patients, the provider must establish a medical history. - For existing patients, the provider must maintain and update the member's medical history. - If the attending provider is not the patient's primary care provider (PCP), the patient's medical records should be made available to the patient's PCP. - The encounter satisfies the elements of the patient-provider relationship, as determined by the relevant healthcare regulatory board of the state where the patient is physically located. - The provider must document any deviation from standard of care delivered in an in-person encounter along with actions taken to fulfill gaps resulting from virtual delivery.

 - 6. The attending provider must be licensed to practice in the state where the member is located. - 7.
 The attending provider must be able to prescribe medication, as applicable, or have staff on hand that can prescribe medication in the state where the member is located. - 8.
 Use the most specific diagnosis codes(s) when filing the claim. - 9.
-Prescribing controlled substances during a telehealth encounter is prohibited unless they have had an in-person examination of patient prior to a telehealth encounter.
-Provider must also ensure the prescribing of controlled substances through telehealth is within the respective scope and guidance of their relevant licensing and/or certifying boards as well as Blue Cross policy on medications (e.g., opioids policy). - 10.
+Prescribing controlled substances during a telehealth encounter is prohibited unless the patient has had one in-person visit in the last year; the prescription is for a legitimate medical purpose; conforms with standards of care; and is permitted by state and federal laws and regulations as well as Blue Cross policy on medication prescribing (e.g., opioids policy). - 10.
 Reimbursement for telehealth services are based on each performing provider's agreed-upon Allowable Charge and the member's applicable benefits. - 11.
 Providers must obtain verbal or written consent to treat from patients.
 It is acceptable to use an electronic confirmation noted in the patient medical record for each billing cycle.